MicrosoftDocs/azure-media-services/media-services/latest/tracks-concept.md

 - How to hide the live transcription text track produced during a live event

 ### Audio tracks
-- How to upload additional audio tracks to an existing asset.
+- How to upload additional audio tracks to an existing asset
-- How to add accessibility signals to the DASH manifest or HLS playlist.
+- How to add accessibility signals to the DASH manifest or HLS playlist
-- How to edit the properties of an audio track such as specifying the name and language of an audio track.
+- How to edit the properties of an audio track such as specifying the name and language of an audio track